GoogleCloudPlatform/data-migration-tool/docs/installation/README_teradata_datamigration.md

 * Current tool version supports only bulk load which is ideally done only once, note that the transfer shall take place by the process following upload of the config files.
 * If there are <span style="text-decoration:underline;">new table additions to a batch/config file</span>, ideally create **a new config file** with a new table list even if rest details remain the same.
 If not followed, there might be multiple data transfer configs responsible for migrating the same tables.
 * Note that reuploading the same configuration file or using a different config file for the same dataset and tables, will create <span style="text-decoration:underline;">data duplication</span> in the tables for the target dataset.
 * Please be cautious of the number of parallel processes being triggered for Data Migration.
-The AGENT VM infrastructure (vCPUs, Memory), Composer Infrastructure and sshd_config (Max Sessions and Max Startups Values should be 10 times the number of parallel Data Migration DAG executions)
+You may need to scale the AGENT VM infrastructure (vCPUs, Memory), Composer Infrastructure based on expected parallel data migration jobs.

 ### Prepare configuration file for bigquery DTS